To be a top class institution for the pursuit of excellence in knowledge, character and service to humanity.

 Office of IRPP

-The University of Lagos (UNILAG) established the Office of International Relations, Partnerships and Prospects (IRPP) with the aim of promoting collaboration and linkages with foreign institutions and agencies.
-The Office explores and creates the opportunity for students and staff to complete their Degrees, Post-Graduate Degrees, Ph.D. and post-doctoral programmes abroad, sometimes at a reduced cost as agreed by partnering Universities who sometimes grant scholarships.
-Again, our first class students are given opportunities to work as graduate assistants while studying for their M.Phil/Ph.D. for those interested in the academic profession.
+In the last fifty-five years of establishment, the University of Lagos has played a pioneering role of bridging the gap between town and gown in Nigeria.
+In order to sustain a global reputation, the University consistently seeks active collaboration with international institutions for various purposes which include: students and staff exchange programmes and curriculum development, joint conferences, research collaborations and others.
+The University of Lagos established the Office of International Relations, Partnerships and Prospects with the aim of promoting collaborations and linkages with foreign institutions and agencies.
+The Office explores and creates the opportunity for students and staff to complete their Degrees, Post-Graduate Degrees, Ph.D and post-doctoral programmes abroad, sometimes at a reduced cost as agreed by partnering Universities who sometimes grant scholarships.

 The City of Lagos